bahaisongproject/bahaisongproject.com/src/pages-md/privacy.md

 ---
 slug: "/privacy"
-date: "2019-05-04"
 title: "Privacy Policy"
 ---

-<div classname="text-lg">bahá'í song project is a private initiative.
+bahá'í song project is a private initiative.
 This privacy policy will explain how we use the personal data we collect from you when you use our website.

 ## bahá'í song project collects the following data

 *   Personal identification information (name, email address)
+*   Anonymized, aggregate usage data

 ## How do we collect your data?

 You directly provide bahá'í song project with most of the data we collect.
 We collect data and process data when you:

-*   Contact us
-*   Voluntarily complete a survey or provide feedback via contact form or via email
+*   Contact us via contact form or via email
 *   Use or view our website (via your browser’s cookies)

 ## How will we use your data?